DarkShadow04/Online-Muncipality-Administration/README.md

 # Online-Muncipality-Administration
-Project created based on ASP.net, C# and database sql. project created with Visual Studio.net
+Project created is based on ASP.net, C# and database sql and used environment Visual Studio.net

 <b><p>Municipality is an administrative entity composed of a clearly defined territory and its
 population and commonly denotes a city, town, or village, or a small grouping of them.
 A